 Let’s take a look at what all sales and marketing tools these platforms have to offer and how they compare to each other.

 With both Kajabi and Teachable, you can price your courses in different ways.
-You can charge a one-time price, a recurring fees or a payment plan and you can even price your course in multiple-currencies.
+You can charge a one-time price, a recurring fee, or a payment plan and you can even price your course in multiple currencies.

-You can also create a free trial of any length (1-90 days) as well as charge a custom upfront payment in the form of setup fees, either of which is currently not possible with Teachable.
+The only difference is that Kajabi lets you charge a custom upfront payment in the form of setup fees which is currently not possible with Teachable.

-Another issue related to pricing options is offering multiple tiers for your online course or membership site on Teachable.
-For example, you can have different pricing levels for your online course but you can’t include different content in different tiers.
+One issue related to pricing options in Teachable is the inability to offer multiple tiers for your online course or membership site.
+So, you can have different pricing levels for your online course but you can’t include different content in different tiers.

 On the other hand, creating multiple tiers for your product on Kajabi is easy and it gives you complete flexibility in terms of what content you can include in each tier.

-Finally, you can use Kajabi Automations to add a “Gift This Course” pricing option to your courses which is currently not possible to do on Teachable natively.
+Another thing I like about Kajabi is that you can use its Automations feature to add a “Gift This Course” pricing option to your courses which is currently not possible to do on Teachable natively.

 Let’s first talk about the payment processors that the two platforms support.
 Both platforms have a direct integration with Stripe and PayPal and your customers can pay either via credit card or via their PayPal account.

-However, PayPal is available as an option to your customers on Teachable only if you charge a one-time fees for your course and the currency is US Dollars.
-So, your customers can’t pay via PayPal for a monthly subscription or if your course is priced in, say Euro.
+However, PayPal is available as an option to your customers on Teachable only if you charge a one-time fee for your course and the currency is US Dollars.
+So, your customers can’t pay via PayPal for a monthly subscription or if your course is priced in, say, Euro.

 Unlike Teachable, Kajabi lets you offer PayPal as an option irrespective of what currency you price your course in and even for a subscription product or a payment plan.